JonJWong/simfile-sidekick/README.md

 `-d` is directory, and a mandatory option.
 It is the directory where all your song packs are located.

 `-l` is log.
 It will generate a log file and output errors to it.
-At a later date I will add a parameter to this that will filter out different log levels.
-They are:

-- INFO: Generic parsing messages for songs.
+You need to provide a parameter:

+- DEBUG: Debug statements, usually exist in code entering/exiting functions
+- INFO: Confirmation that things are working as expected
-- WARN: Something is wrong in the file but scan.py was able to handle and proceed with processing.
+- WARNING: Something is abnormal in the simfile, but was handled
-- ERROR: A file was skipped due to an unhandled exception or error.
+- ERROR: Software wasn't able to perform a function, or a song unexpectedly skipped
+- CRITICAL: Serious error, program may not continue running

+Note that if this argument is disabled, log statements warning or higher will be output to standard output.

 `-u` will execute the unit tests.
 It supercedes every other flag, and will generate its own db.json and log file in the tests directory.
 Results will be sent to stdout.